puppetlabs/bolt/6-downloading-and-running-existing-tasks/README.md

 Ran on 1 node in 3.81 seconds
 ```

-# Use package task to install a package
+# Use the package task to install a package

 The package task also supports other actions, including ensuring a package is installed.
 Let's install a package across all of our nodes using that action: